nkdAgility/NKDAgility.com/site/content/resources/blog/2019/2019-09-09-how-do-you-make-a-good-forecast/index.md

 ---
 title: How do you make a good Forecast?
-description: "Learn how to create accurate forecasts in agile projects with expert insights from Martin Hinshelwood.
-Enhance predictability and budget planning effectively!"
+description: Learn how to create accurate forecasts in agile projects with expert insights from Martin Hinshelwood.
+Enhance predictability and budget planning effectively!
 date: 2019-09-09
 creator: Martin Hinshelwood
 id: "39852"